Code-Institute-Submissions/band-site-1/README.md

     - purchase songs/albums

 ### Purpose
 This website is designed as a static front-end only website to achieve the above, in a style unique to the Monkees.
-The site contains 5 pages:<br>
+The site contains 5 pages and each can be accessed from every page with emphasised links on pages to the band's major objectives (booking performances and showcasing music).<br>

 - Home page - video and music clips and emphasised links to event booking and music pages.
 - Band page - details and pictures of the band members, emphasised links to event booking and music pages.